 “Responsive Offeror” means a Private Entity who has submitted a statement of qualifications or a proposal which conforms in all material respects to the applicable Request for Qualifications or Request for Proposals.

-“User Fees” means any rate, toll, fare, fee, or other charges imposed for use of all or part of a Public-Private Facility.
+“User Fees” means any rates, tolls, fares, fees, or other charges imposed for use of all or part of a Public-Private Facility.

 RCW 39.10.510